History of Wigs in Ancient China

 • If the culprit shaved the victim's hair and used it, it would be a serious crime.

 In addition to using natural hair to make wigs, silk and animal hair can also make wigs.
 Of course, lush hair was not an aesthetic unique to ancient China.
-Wigs were also frequently seen in ancient China's with various countries.
+Wigs were also frequently seen in ancient China's trade with various countries.

 Chinese Hanfu dress culture has a history of thousands of years, and wigs, as essential headgear for women in ancient times, were also once a symbol of respect and rank.